hiphops-io/hiphops-io.github.io/docs/integrations.md

 tasks:
   - name: github.fetch_pr_files
     input:
-      repo: fabulous-thingy # The name of the repository the PR is in
+      repo: fabulous-thingy # String - The name of the repository the PR is in
-      pr_number: 55 # The PR number
+      pr_number: 55 # Number - The PR number
 ```

 ###### Responds with